arangodb/arangojs/README.md

 #### database.createGraph(properties, callback)

 Creates a graph with the given *properties*, then passes a new *Graph* instance to the callback.

+For more information on the *properties* object, see [the HTTP API documentation for creating graphs](https://docs.arangodb.com/HttpGharial/Management.html).

 #### database.graph(graphName, [autoCreate,], callback)